hadis98/IUT/Computer_Networks1/Homeworks/practical/homework2/README.md

 ## Author

-- This project was created by Hadis Ghafouri as first project for Computer Networks1 course at IUT.
+- This project was created by Hadis Ghafouri as second project of Computer Networks1 course at IUT.
-- You can contact me by email at hadisghafouri@gmail.com.
+- You can contact me by email at hadisghafouri98@gmail.com.